-With nine nursing homes in the city, there are a decent number of facilities in Beaumont, Texas.
-These facilities were awarded on average an overall grade of C. This isn't a bad score, but it is not as high of a grade as we like to see either.
-For comparison's sake, we also assessed the facilities in the nearby city of Orange, which received a city grade of F. While we gave both cites terrible grades, we found the facilities in Beaumont to be slightly better.
-You can continue reading to find more information about how this city's nursing homes performed in our category grades.
+With eight nursing homes in the city, there are a decent number of facilities in Beaumont, Texas.
+These facilities were awarded on average an overall grade of D. This reflects the fact that this place has some really poor facilities.
+For comparison's sake, we also looked at the nursing homes in the nearby city of Orange, which received a terrible city grade of F. While neither city comes highly recommended, Beaumont surprisingly looks like the better option.
+If you aren't deterred by this city's profile, feel free to continue reading to find out about its nursing homes' category grades.
+This city's nursing homes actually received a strong grade in inspections for instance.

 While its overall grade was awful, we actually awarded this city's nursing homes a grade of B+ for our inspections rating.
 This category clearly was not the reason for its alarming overall grade.
 Our inspection ratings weigh several factors found on a nursing home's inspection report.
 One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
 You generally want to avoid facilities with a list of severe deficiencies flagged.
 Surprisingly, we also awarded Beaumont a decent grade of C for its long-term care grade.
 In our final two categories, Beaumont received abysmal grades for our short-term care and nursing categories respectively.